prometheusresearch/rios.conversion/README.rst

   The instrument version must be provided on the command line as it is not in the qsf file.

+  WARNING:

+  Some questions in some qsf files contain the html markup "<br>".
+  This text is deleted.

 Run each program's help to see its required arguments and available options::